FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 set=a,b,cMySQL SET column with specified values

-enumName=TypeNameShare a generated enum type across fields
+enumName=TypeNameShare a generated enum type across fields or entities

 timeMap time.Time to datetime instead of date